-With over 18 years' experience working on a variety of projects across all sectors, the CoSector Digital Preservation Team is well placed to help your organisation achieve its long term goals and objectives.
+With over 18 years' experience working on a variety of projects across all sectors, the CoSector Digital Preservation Team is well placed to help your organisation service its digital preservation needs.

 What is Digital Preservation?

 Digital Preservation focuses on developing a strategy for the long-term continuity and survival of important digital objects such as documents, images, websites, emails and outputs from research data.

 As technology advances, older technologies become obsolete, making it difficult to access older content.
 Digital preservation allows for the active management of digital information over time to ensure accessibility.

 • Digital preservation can be a means for protecting your valuable content; for managing risks; for safeguarding business and legal requirements.

 • Digital preservation can improve the way your staff works; increase efficiency; reduce duplication; and save money.

 • Digital preservation can meet the needs of a user community; enhance your organisation’s reputation; and contribute to our heritage, history and culture.

 Our Values: What we think Digital Preservation means